-The Profibus, RS485, temperature measurement input and residual current monitoring input are not galvanically separated from each other.
+The Profibus, RS485, thermistor input and residual current monitoring input are not galvanically separated from each other.
 Therefore, be aware that hazardous voltages on these inputs may have effects on the other connections.
+Fig. Schematic illustration of the connection example